jpsm83/health/documentation/n8n/articleTranslation.md

 - Ensure all URLs are properly formatted and functional

 ### PRODUCT AND MERCHANDISE PRESERVATION
-**CRITICAL: When translating content that refers to products, items, merchandise, or anything purchasable, PRESERVE the exact names:**
+**CRITICAL: When translating article content that refers to products, items, merchandise, or anything purchasable, PRESERVE the exact names:**

-- **DO NOT translate product names** (e.g., "iPhone 15 Pro", "Nike Air Max", "Maybelline Fit Me Foundation")
+- **DO NOT translate product names mentioned in article content** (e.g., "iPhone 15 Pro", "Nike Air Max", "Maybelline Fit Me Foundation")
-- **DO NOT translate brand names** (e.g., "Apple", "Samsung", "L'Oreal", "Sephora")
+- **DO NOT translate brand names mentioned in article content** (e.g., "Apple", "Samsung", "L'Oreal", "Sephora")
 - **DO NOT translate model numbers or product codes** (e.g., "Model XYZ-123", "SKU 456789")
 - **DO NOT translate specific item descriptions** that help users identify products for purchase
 - **PRESERVE product specifications** that are important for purchasing decisions